Latial culture: Trade

-It is impossible to ascertain the precise means by which these goods arrived in Latium, as the contemporaneous Orientalizing trade was conducted via pan-Meditteranean networks of commerce that allowed for such materials to pass through multiple merchants before reaching their destination.
+It is impossible to ascertain the precise means by which these goods arrived in Latium, as the contemporaneous Orientalizing trade was conducted via pan-Mediterranean networks of commerce that allowed for such materials to pass through multiple merchants before reaching their destination.
 However, the presence of Eastern Mediterranean imports at coastal sites such as Castel di Decima or Satricum allows for the possibility of importation without Etruscan intermediaries.
 Nijboer concedes that it the ethnicity of the traders cannot be confidently determined, although he argues that direct trade between Phoenicians and Decima is evidenced by the long history of Near Eastern commerce across multiple periods at the site and the presence of Phoenician transport amphorae.
 Goods may also have been introduced into Central Italy from sites in Southern Italy via a Latial intermediary.
 Moreover, it is possible that many Orientalizing goods were manufactured by local craftsmen, some of whom may have been immigrants from the Greek world.

 Graves at Castel di Decima, located on the via Ostiensis 10 miles south of Rome date to Latial IV and show much more substantial dispersion in grave goods.
 Most inhumations were simple with no goods at all, but some of the wealthiest graves dated to the seventh century contained women dressed in rich garments adorned with amber and glass bead, gold and silvery fibulae, and ornamental silver wire.
 Occurrences of Etruscan material—such as bucchero pottery—at Latial sites increase during the IVA period, a phenomenon which the archaeologist Francesca Fulminante connects to the reigns of Tarquinius Priscus and Tarquinius Superbus, two legendary Roman kings who—according to Roman mythology—were Etruscan.
 The exact time period of their reigns is controversial, although it may be dated to the Latial period IVB.